-If you’ve been in a California car accident, you need to know applicable laws, where to file accident reports, how to collect evidence, when to call insurance companies, the role of police, and more.
+If you’ve been in a California car accident, you need to know applicable laws, where to file accident reports, how to collect evidence, when to call insurance companies, and more.

 Your location.
 Street names, highway exits, mile markers, and landmarks are important.
 Tell the operator what side of the road you’re on and what direction you were traveling.
 This will help assure emergency personnel arrive quickly.

 If there are injuries.
 The 911 operator needs to know if there are obvious injuries or if anyone is unconscious.
 Let them know if anyone is in pain, vomiting, or complaining of nausea.

 If the accident scene is dangerous.
 Tell the 911 operator if anyone is trapped in their car, if there are specific hazards like leaking fuel or downed power lines, or if there are traffic problems.